zoobzio/shotel/CONTRIBUTING.md

-# Contributing to shotel
+# Contributing to aperture

-Thank you for your interest in contributing to shotel!
+Thank you for your interest in contributing to aperture!
 This guide will help you get started.

 ## Code of Conduct